 Bring about an inch of water to a boil in the bottom of a pot into which your steamer basket or insert fits.
-Put trimmed and cleaned green beans in the steamer basket, set over the boiling water, cover, and steam until tender to the bite, 3 to 5 minutes (depending, again, on how crisp or tender you like your green beans).
+Put trimmed and cleaned green beans in the steamer basket, set it over the boiling water, cover, and steam until tender to the bite, 3 to 5 minutes (depending, again, on how crisp or tender you like your green beans).

 Steaming green beans in a microwave is certainly quick and convenient.

-Yet it is more difficult to get vegetables steamed to a precise and even level in a microwave, and beans steamed in a microwave may require a bit of draining or drying depending on how much liquid you used and how powerful your microwave is:
+Yet it is more difficult to get vegetables steamed to a precise and even level in a microwave, and beans steamed in a microwave may require a bit of draining or drying depending on how much liquid you used and how powerful your microwave is.

-Put green beans in a large bowl, with a scant tablespoon or so of water on the bottom (freshly washed green beans and be used with the water clinging to them), cover beans with a microwave-safe lid or plate (avoid plastic wrap in microwaves), and cook on high power for 1 minute.
+Put trimmed and cleaned green beans in a large bowl, with a scant tablespoon or so of water on the bottom (freshly washed green beans can be used with the water clinging to them).

+Cover beans with a microwave-safe lid or plate (avoid plastic wrap in microwaves), and cook on high power for 1 minute.
 Test for doneness and repeat at 15-second intervals until beans are steamed to your liking.